0xB10C/bitcoin/doc/tracing.md

 #### Tracepoint `utxocache:flush`

-Is called *after* the caches and indexes are flushed depending on the mode `CChainState::FlushStateToDisk` is called with.
+Is called *after* the caches are flushed depending on the mode `CChainState::FlushStateToDisk` is called with.

 Arguments passed: